 Adrafinil is an awakeness enhancer that was originally designed as a prescription medicine for narcoleptics.
 It became replaced by modafinil.
 Both adrafinil and modafinil are excellent for alertness and vigilance, but also have several side benefits.
-Adrafinil, by the way, metabolizes into modafinil through liver-pass metabolism.
+Adrafinil functions through metabolization into modafinil through liver-pass metabolism.
 Modafinil was developed by French manufacturers of pharmaceuticals Cephalon.
-When it was found modafinil was the active metabolism in adrafinil modafinil swiftly replaced adrafinil in prescription usage.
+When it was found modafinil was the active metabolism in adrafinil, production modafinil swiftly replaced adrafinil in prescription usage.

 Modafinil has some benefits over adrafinil.
-Since it doesn’t have to be metabolized it poses much less of a risk to the liver.
-Certain unwanted peripheral effects have also been noted in modafinil and since there’s some loss in metabolism the dosage on adrafinil is of necessity greater.
+Since it doesn’t have to be metabolized it poses much less of a risk to the liver due caused by the stress of metabolic processes.
+Certain unwanted peripheral effects have also been noted with modafinil and since there’s some loss in metabolism the dosage on adrafinil is of necessity greater.
 Both modafinil and adrafinil are classed as eugregorics or “good energizers.”
 They earn this title through the fact that they enhance alertness and awakeness without the stimulation experienced when you use traditional stimulants like coffee.

 Coffee’s “wakefulness” effect is due to the fact that the caffeine molecule is very similarly shaped to that of the neurotransmitter adenosine.
 Adenosine is released when work has been exerted and is a sign to the body and brain that we’re tired.
 When caffeine is introduced to the system it takes up the spot for adenosine, blocking it and its effects.
 Traditional stimulants like methylphenidate (Ritalin) or amphetamines like Adderall are both psychostimulants as well as CNS (central nervous system) stimulants and can be taxing for the heart, negatively affect blood pressure and have other notable failings like “the crash.”